 There is a wide variety of rental options for expats to choose from, and apartments and houses alike can be found in a variety of styles from contemporary to baroque and beyond.
 There are also communist-era apartment buildings available, but these are best avoided as many are in a state of disrepair as a result of poor maintenance and construction.

 Furnished, semi-furnished and unfurnished accommodation is available in the Czech Republic, with a variety of properties available in Prague especially.
 Many single expats choose to rent rooms in shared flats or houses, while couples and families often prefer to rent bigger apartments or houses for themselves.

 Finding accommodation in Czech Republic

-Many of the same properties are listed on both local websites at cheaper rates, and on websites aimed at the expat market, which are posted at an extreme markup.
-Those with a good gasp of Czech that are able to understand and navigate local websites will be able to find accommodation at cheaper prices.
+Websites aimed at the expat market will generally have listings posted at an extreme markup compared to what a local would pay.
+Those with a good grasp of Czech that are able to understand and navigate local websites will be able to find accommodation at cheaper prices.

 Renting accommodation in Czech Republic

 When renting accommodation, a deposit equivalent to one or two months’ rent is usually required.
 By law, this deposit should be returned to the tenant in full within one month of vacating the property.
 This is provided that it is left in a good condition; if anything is damaged or broken, costs for repair or replacement may be deducted.
 To avoid being accused of causing damage that was already there when moving in, expats should take date-stamped pictures of any areas of concern before the start of the lease.